The Effects of Alcohol Poisoning and How Long They Last

 Respiratory failure due to alcohol’s depressant effects on the nervous system is a primary concern and can result in cessation of breathing.

-Complications like dehydration from vomiting intensify the risk of further harm.
-Severe cases may result in heart failure or serious hypothermia, both of which could prove fatal.
+Dehydration from vomiting intensifies the risk of further harm.
+Severe cases may result in heart failure or serious hypothermia, either of which can be fatal.

 Duration and Recovery from Alcohol Poisoning